 When players started noticing that individual multiplayer maps could be seen from others, the puzzle pieces began to click.
 It hinted at a vast, sprawling master map to connect them all.
 Like the One Ring.
 The massive Ground War battles were just the tip of the iceberg.
 Something bigger lay just over the horizon.

 Enter Call of Duty: Warzone.
 The vast majority of the multiplayer maps players had already come to know and love were but cogs in a massive machine — a machine built for battle royale; for looting and shooting on a scale not seen since Player Unknown’s Battlegrounds.
 But unlike the frontrunner of looter shooters as we know them, Warzone turns up the heat and refuses to rest on the bare fundamentals.
-It boasts a best-of collection of features that positions it to be the reigning king of looter shooters.
+It boasts a best-of collection of features that positions it to be the reigning king of modern looter shooters.

 Guns are rock solid, and you can bring your battle-tested loadouts along as supply drops.
 On your first death, you have the opportunity to fight for your freedom in the Gulag — but afterward, your teammates can still call you back into the fight with a bit of cash.
 The map is massive and boasts diverse and interesting biomes.
 And the vehicles — sorry PUBG, but Warzone does vehicles better by a country mile.
 Maybe even better than Halo, hard as it is for my Halo loving heart to admit.